Devographics/StateOfJS-legacy/data/testing/results.md

-..FilterPoint All

-Like the rest of Javascript world, the testing landscape is highly competitive one, with rapid release cycles, feature and performance comparisons, and constant one-upsmanship between the frameworks.

 Overall, **Mocha** and **Jasmine** stand tall, each having roughly 90% awareness and high degrees of interest and satisfaction.
 In contrast, the rest of the field remains relatively unknown.

-..FilterPoint Interest

 The data shows something fascinating about the relationship between satisfaction and interest: the more people are satisfied with a framework, the more other